-Vim Motions provides 60+ ex commands accessible via : in Normal mode.
-Commands cover file operations, buffer management, window splits, table manipulation, and Obsidian-specific integration.
+Vim Motions provides 100+ ex commands accessible via : in Normal mode.
+Commands cover file operations, buffer management, window splits, table manipulation, navigation actions, oil explorer, and Obsidian-specific integration.

 Command reference